India seen relaxing retail rules to keep IKEA from packing up

 Signs point to backtracking on the part of the government, with a top official closely involved in framing retail policy telling Reuters that key clauses may be relaxed although the government was still discussing the pros and cons as well as the extent of any relaxation.

-“We are in the process of finalizing our views about all this,” said the official, asking firms to “be a little patient”.
+“We are in the process of finalising our views about all this,” said the official, asking firms to “be a little patient”.

 Analysts are confident there will be an easing of the rule.